raaxis/nds4ios/README.md

 ### Option 3

-1. Install it from the aXw repo if you're jailbroken: [http://cydia.angelxwind.net](http://cydia.angelxwind.net)
+1. Install it from the aXw repo if you're jailbroken.
+Add the following source to Cydia: [http://cydia.angelxwind.net](http://cydia.angelxwind.net)

 How To Load ROMs
 ------------------------